axonops/async-python-cassandra/README.md

 [![Tests](https://github.com/axonops/async-python-cassandra/actions/workflows/tests.yml/badge.svg)](https://github.com/axonops/async-python-cassandra/actions/workflows/tests.yml)
 [![codecov](https://codecov.io/gh/axonops/async-python-cassandra/branch/main/graph/badge.svg)](https://codecov.io/gh/axonops/async-python-cassandra)

+> ⚠️ **DEVELOPMENT WARNING**: This library is currently under active development and is NOT ready for production use.
+APIs may change without notice.
+Please use for testing and evaluation only.

 ## ✨ Overview

 An async Python wrapper for the Cassandra Python driver that provides true asynchronous operations, addressing the performance limitations of the official driver when used with async frameworks like FastAPI.